-Dr. Sanda Erdelez is a Professor and Interim Dean of the College of Organizational, Computational and Information Sciences.
-She received her LL.B. and LL.M degrees from the University of Osijek Law School (Croatia) and Ph.D. in information transfer from Syracuse University.
-She was also a faculty member at the University of Missouri, University of Texas at Austin and University of Osijek.
+Dr. Sanda Erdelez is a Professor and Director of the School of Library and Information Science.
+She received her LL.B. and LL.M degrees from the University of Osijek Law School (Croatia) and a Ph.D. in information transfer from Syracuse University.
+She was also a faculty member at the University of Missouri, the University of Texas at Austin, and the University of Osijek.
 Dr. Erdelez is a former Fulbright Scholar and recipient of The Texas Excellence Teaching Award and The ALISE Pratt-Severn Faculty Innovation Award.
-Her research interests include human information behavior, human-computer interaction and usability evaluation in online environments.
+Her research interests include human information behavior, human-computer interaction, and usability evaluation in online environments.
 She has been internationally recognized for her pioneering research in the areas of information encountering and opportunistic discovery of information.
 Her research has received funding from both corporate and government sources including Dell Inc., SBC Communication, Texas State Government, and NSF.
-She is an active member of the Association for Information Science & Technology (ASIS&T), where she has served in numerous leadership roles including the chair of Special Interest Group on Information Seeking and Use (SIG USE) and member of the ASIS&T Board of Directors.
+She is an active member of the Association for Information Science & Technology (ASIS&T), where she has served in numerous leadership roles including the chair of the Special Interest Group on Information Seeking and Use (SIG USE) and member of the ASIS&T Board of Directors.
 In 2015, Dr. Erdelez received the Outstanding Contribution to Information Behavior Research Award from SIG USE and also became a member of the SIG USE Academy of Fellows.
+She currently serves as the chair of the iSchools Organization.